German Shepherd Now

 Signs the transition is appropriate:

 Transition gradually.
 Start with about 25% adult food mixed with 75% puppy food, and shift the ratio over 7 to 10 days.
 Abrupt switches almost always cause digestive upset.
-Our full guide on when to switch your German Shepherd from puppy to adult food covers the timing and process in more detail.
+Our guide on when to switch from puppy to adult food covers the timing in detail, and our best food for adult German Shepherds reviews the formulas you’d be switching to.

 The AKC German Shepherd breed page notes that the breed reaches full physical maturity later than many people expect, which is one reason the large-breed puppy formula stage lasts longer than it does for smaller breeds.